+As discussed in the previous section, PIV is now a consolidated technique in fluid dynamic research.
+Nevertheless, all measurement techniques are affected by uncertainty sources, and PIV is not an exception.
+Uncertainty quantification in PIV has received significant attention in the last decade and it is now recognised as a fundamental step of the measurement chain.

 In this work we propose a novel methodology to blend information from different snapshots, and directly embed uncertainty quantification in the process.
 We divide the measurement domain in subdomains.
 For each snapshot, we search neighbours of each subdomain to merge their corresponding information.
 The method can be considered a local ensemble particle averaging, which is performed on each region only among snapshots which are identified as neighbours in the statistical distribution.
 The similarity between subdomains in different snapshots is assessed in terms of a $K$-nearest neighbour search in a reduced-dimensionality space.
 This feature space is obtained by performing a POD analysis in each subdomain separately, i.e a ``local'' POD.
 The statistical dispersion among the particles identified in the nearest neighbours, and used for averaging, is exploited to provide an estimation of the measurement uncertainty.

+All these steps are carried out without any intervention from the user.
+In this way, it can be executed as a closed tool that is able to build high-resolution flow fields from the raw images and provide, in addition, a precise uncertainty estimation.
+On the other hand, a user with a minimum of expertise can refine the process parameters to adjust the output.

 The details of the proposed method are discussed in Sec.~\ref{sec: algorithm description}, where all the steps are highlighted and their theoretical background is explained.
-In order to analyze the algorithm performance, in Sec.~\ref{sec: numerical validation} it is tested with two different datasets with increasing complexity, the flow around the fluidic pinball and the flow in a turbulent channel.
-In Sec.~\ref{sec: exp validation} the proposed methodology is also tested on an experimental dataset.
+In order to analyse the algorithm performance, in Sec.~\ref{sec: numerical validation} it is tested with two different datasets with increasing complexity, the flow around the fluidic pinball and the flow in a turbulent channel.
+In Sec.~\ref{sec: exp validation} the proposed methodology is also validated on an experimental dataset.